YuriGor/deepdash/docs/index.md

     - `includeCircularPath` (true) - If found some circular reference - include a path to it into the result or skip it.
 Option ignored if `checkCircular:false`
     - `pathFormat` ('string') - specifies `'string'` or `'array'` format of paths passed to the iteratee.
     - `leavesOnly` (true) - Return paths to childless values only.
-    - `tree` (false) - treat the `obj` as a "tree" of nodes with `children` collections.
-Can be boolean or object.
+    - `includeRoot` (!_.isArray(obj)) - in the `paths` method this option affects only `rootIsChildren` default value.
-        - `children` ('children') - children collection's field name, path, path's regex or array of any of this.
-Only elements of such collections will be listed.
+    - `childrenPath` (undefined) - children collection's field name, path or array of any of this.
+Only paths to elements of such collections will be listed in the result array, if specified.
-        - `rootIsChildren` (true) - treat `obj` as top-level children collection, so its elements will listed in the result without parent path check (so you don't need to specify empty path as `tree.children` option)
+    - `rootIsChildren` (!includeRoot && _.isArray(obj)) - treat `obj` as a top-level children collection, so its elements will be listed as children too.
+Considered only if `childrenPath` specified.
+By default true for arrays if not `includeRoot`.
-* `returns` - array with paths of the object, formatted as strings or as array
+* `returns` - array with paths of the object, formatted as strings or as arrays

 **Example:**